 “Russell, Fox and Jenkins give realistic, believable portrayals in their roles.
 Facing danger and death with the stoicism and dry wit historically attributed to many European settlers, as well as the historic though understated bigotry towards any non-whites one character voiced.
 Russell was on-point, his expressions and reactions excellent as Sheriff Hunt, and his “back-up” deputy Chicory played by Richard Jenkins and he had personal dynamics that really made the film.

-Deaths were very, very graphic both visually and audibly in a stark brutally simplistic way.
+Deaths were EXTREMELY graphic both visually and audibly in a stark brutally simplistic way.
 There is nothing of comedic horror in this film, of absurdity or “bloodshed for fun”.
 The setting, the “reality” of their situation were harsh and horrific in the exact sense of that word, and though tagged as “horror” in genre, it’s not one I would personally apply.
-While I didn’t care for the typical “settler heroes” vs. “savages” theme, the comment by a Native American in the film, “Those are not MY people!” provided some relevant clarity and truth that all indigenous are not homogeneous, in past or present.
+While I didn’t care for the typical “settler heroes” vs. “savages” theme, the comment by a Native American in the film, “Those are not MY people!” provided some relevant clarity and truth that all Indigenous are not homogeneous, in past or present.
 Continue reading “Native Perspectives: #Film Review “Bone Tomahawk” (2015)”

 On a flight from New York to Helsinki, Finland, the people sitting close enough to see, and even possibly the staff, might have thought I was having a personal “episode” of some kind, because while watching this film, I not only teared up but I actually cried some minutes during one of the crucial scenes. […]